LunarClient/ServerMappings/README.md

 ## Can I use this data for my project?

 You are free to use this data for anything you wish.
-Aslong as it abides by [our terms of service](https://www.lunarclient.com/terms).
+As long as it abides by [our terms of service](https://www.lunarclient.com/terms).
 You can read how to harness this data in our [documentation](https://lunarclient.dev/server-mappings/using-servermappings).

 ## Any other questions?